Contractors’ Claims, Remedies and Reliefs

 Such particulars and records will generally be submitted to the employer’s representative, who must, in consultation with the parties, make a fair determination of the contractor’s claim.

-Contractors and employers should keep these records in the event either of them disagree with the employer representative’s determination and the entitlement to an extension of time arises as an issue in future arbitration proceedings.
+Contractors and employers should keep these records in the event either of them disagrees with the employer representative’s determination and the entitlement to an extension of time arises as an issue in future arbitration proceedings.
 During proceedings, such records will be required by the contractor to establish the existence of the alleged delaying event and by its appointed programming experts to provide opinion evidence on the impact that each alleged delaying event had on the contractor’s ability to complete the works.

 Employers may, by their conduct, waive some of the contractual condition precedents to claiming an extension of time with regard to one or more contractor claims.
 If such waiver is established, the employer may be estopped from denying an extension of time on the basis that the contractor failed to comply with those contractual condition precedents.